huixin04/SA_2023/README.md

 [![Everything Is AWESOME](https://i.ytimg.com/vi/aT6056Eb11I/maxresdefault.jpg)](https://www.youtube.com/watch?v=vW97zXDvuts&list=RDvW97zXDvuts&start_radio=1)

 ----
+### Colons can be used to columns.

 | Left-Aligned | Center Aligned | Right Aligned |
 |:------------ |:--------------:| -----:|
 | col 3 is     | right-aligned | $1600 |
 | col 2 is     | centered       |   $12 |
 | zebra stripes| are neat       |    $1 |

+There must be at least 3 dashes separating each header cell.
+The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
+You can also use inline Markdown.

 | Markdowm | Less |pretty |
 |:-------- |:-----|:------|